General Contact Form

-A number or recent inquiries have come to us as a result of the propaganda movie called “Jumbo Wild” produced by Patagonia.
-The movie, unfortunately, does not consider a number of important facts about the project.
+Some recent inquiries have come to us as a result of the propaganda movie called “Jumbo Wild” produced by Patagonia.
+The movie, unfortunately, does not consider several important facts about the project.
 Please take a minute to consider the following:

 1. Did you know that the Jumbo Valley is not pristine?
 More than 85% of it has been harvested, the resort is centred on an old sawmill site, and a major mine (the Mineral King Mine) operated at the valley’s entrance for nearly 70 years?